Joseph Di Chiara

-Joseph William Anthony Di Chiara (born January 30, 1992) is a Canadian professional soccer player who most recently played as a midfielder for Cavalry FC.
+Joseph William Anthony Di Chiara (born January 30, 1992) is a Canadian professional soccer player who plays as a midfielder.

 Club career

+Early career

-He played youth soccer with Spartacus soccer club.
+Di Chiara played youth soccer with Spartacus soccer club.
 In 2010, he began his career with the York Region Shooters in the Canadian Soccer League, and in 2011 was signed by Krylia Sovetov Samara, who became interested in him through a connection with his youth coach at Spartacus, Yuri Studin.

 Krylia Sovetov

 Di Chiara made his Russian Premier League debut for Krylia Sovetov Samara on 18 June 2011 in a game against Terek Grozny.

 Kecskemeti

-He then moved to Hungary, joining Kecskemeti, but his stint was marred by injury.
+Di Chiara then moved to Hungary, joining Kecskemeti, but his stint was marred by injury.

 Torpedo Moscow

-He then returned to Russia, joining FC Torpedo Moscow in the second tier.
+Di Chiara returned to Russia, joining Torpedo Moscow in the second tier.

 Vaughan Azzurri

 Di Chiara returned to North America in 2014 to play in the newly formed League1 Ontario with Vaughan Azzurri.
 He was named L1O Cup MVP during the season, after Vaughan captured the cup, defeating Sigma FC in the final.